tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 "It's Zane..." she said bitterly.

-"Innocent peoples live are at stake here!
+"Innocent peoples lives are at stake here!
 Do you have no remorse!?"

 Again I shook the mouse rapidly.